 Shvetzoff Hennessy emphasizes that safety and wellbeing are paramount.
 “If the patient’s delusions make caregiving, living together and safety challenging, housing changes may be needed to ensure the emotional and physical health of everyone involved.”
 In such cases, placement in a specialized memory care unit might be the best option.

-Alzheimer’s and dementia caregivers already experience serious emotional and physical strain, and this is only compounded by the development of Capgras syndrome.
+Alzheimer’s and dementia caregivers already experience serious emotional and physical strain, and this is only compounded by the development of difficult dementia-related behaviors like Capgras syndrome.
 “It is important for family members and caregivers of sufferers to care for themselves in order to better care for their loved ones,” Shvetzoff Hennessey urges.
-This self-care can include increased time away from the patient, self-acceptance of limitations and reliance on other support systems including friends, family, and community and healthcare resources.
+This self-care can include increased time away from the patient, self-acceptance of limitations and reliance on other support systems including friends, family, professional caregivers, and community and healthcare resources.

 Interacting with Someone Who Is Suffering from Delusions